-Here's my guide to visiting the Basilica of San Clemente in Rome.
-It's an extraordinary monument in an extraordinary city, an unmissable site for history buffs.
+Here’s my guide to visiting the Basilica of San Clemente in Rome Italy.
+It’s an extraordinary monument in an extraordinary city, an unmissable site for history buffs.

 The church is a hidden gem in Rome, perhaps due to its nondescript exterior.
 It hardly resembles a church.
 But San Clemente is well worth a visit.
 It reflects the historical complexity and layers of the city itself.

 San Clemente is an early 12th century church, built atop a 4th century church, which was built atop an ancient Imperial residence.
 It’s a collage of different architectural styles.

 The basilica is located in Monti, just a short walk from the Colosseum.
 Inside, you’ll see beautiful frescos and original gold mosaics in the apse.

 But the real treasures lie beneath the inlaid marble floors in the mysterious underground. vaults.
 San Clemente is one of Rome’s best underground archaeological ruins.
 Below the basilica, you’ll find layers of Christian history from the 1st to 12th century.

 What To See At Rome’s Basilica of San Clemente

 Inside San Clemente, you’ll find frescos and mosaics in the new church, a 1st century residence, a secret 3rd century pagan temple, and the Cloaca Maxima (the sewer system of ancient Rome).

 Don’t be deceived by what appears to be the gated doorway to San Clemente.
 The visitor entrance is actually on the side of the building.
 It’s beneath an ornate Baroque portal.